Swirrl/table2qb/table2qb/README.md

 This project transforms tables of observations and reference data into [rdf data cube](https://www.w3.org/TR/vocab-data-cube/) resources specified as [csvw](https://github.com/w3c/csvw).

+## The pipeline

+### Observation Data

-The input tables should be arranged as [tidy-data](http://vita.had.co.nz/papers/tidy-data.pdf) e.g. one row per observation, one column per component (i.e. dimension, attribute or measure).
+The observation input table should be arranged as [tidy-data](http://vita.had.co.nz/papers/tidy-data.pdf) e.g. one row per observation, one column per component (i.e. dimension, attribute or measure).
 The output is a set of csvw documents - i.e. csv with json-ld metadata - that can be translated into RDF via a [csv2rdf](http://www.w3.org/TR/csv2rdf/) processor.
 The outputs that make up the cube are:

 - `observations.csv`: this goes through some transformations to standardise the cell values from arbitrary strings to slugs or other notations that are ready to be combined into URIs
 - `component-specifications.csv`: this is a normalisation of the observations table that has one row per component